COTSWOLD HOUSE

 Special features

-Three suites have large limestone baths, two have private gardens with outdoor hot tubs, and one suite has a steam room.
+Three suites have large limestone baths, two (Hidcote and Longborough) have private gardens with outdoor hot tubs, and one suite has a steam room.

 Also…

-All rooms have plasma screen TVs, DVD and CD players and many have bathroom TVs too.
-There is wi-fi throughout the hotel and a two-acre garden.
+All rooms have plasma screen TVs, wi-fi internet, DVD and CD players and many have bathroom tile TVs too.
+The hotel also has a pretty two-acre garden.

 ESSENTIAL INFO